 |Location||Tianjin, Church of St. Vincent (Laoxikai Church)|

 The builder’s website does not have a stop list available for Op.
 3732.
-The organ was surveyed for the Project in December 2014 and worked out at 78 speaking stops.
-The massive (apparently) instrument was described by the builder as an 83-stop organ.
-The organ has 98 numbered stop knobs (see pics), but these include non-organ stops and effects.
-Other reports have suggested that there are only 22 ranks, and massive unitizing in the instrument.
+This massively unitized organ (of only 22 ranks) was surveyed for the Project in December 2014 and worked out at approximately 78 speaking stops (the instrument is described by the builder as an 83-stop organ.)
+The organ actually has 98 numbered stop knobs (see pics), but these include non-organ-pipe stops and effects.
 The gallery is so narrow, that the pedal board has been designed to fold up when not in use (see pic).

 An article on the dedication of the organ appeared in the government English-language newspaper, China Daily, and can be accessed at: http://www.chinadaily.com.cn/sunday/2011-12/25/content_14322800.htm